-The penalty for a first DWAI offense is up to 180 days of imprisonment.
+The penalty for a first DWAI offense is up to 180 days in jail.
 The state adds eight points to the driving record.
 The fine is $200 to $500.
 There’s also up to 48 hours of community service.

-For a first DUI conviction, the penalty is up to one year imprisonment.
+For a first DUI conviction, the penalty is up to one year in jail.
 The driving license suspension is for nine months.
 There’s also a required alcohol education course.
 The fine is $600 to $1,000.
 And there’s up to 96 hours of community service.

 If a driver under 21 has a DWAI or DUI, the penalty is a license suspension for three months.
 In addition, the state adds four points to the driving record.

 Penalties also increase greatly for added offenses.
-Depending on the circumstances and the judge, some offenders have to have ignition interlock devices.
+It depends on the facts and the judge.
+Some offenders have to have ignition interlock devices (IID) installed.
 These prevent the vehicle from starting if there’s alcohol on the driver’s breath.
 Of course, that’s expensive for the offender.

 Drivers under 21 convicted for having alcohol in their vehicle have their licenses revoked.

-The Fifth Amendment of the U.S. Constitution grants drivers the right to refuse a chemical BAC test.
-Nevertheless, the state punishes those who use their right.
+The U.S. Constitution grants drivers the right to refuse a chemical BAC test.
+But the state punishes those who use their right.
 To do so, it suspends their driving license and labels them “Persistent Drunk Drivers.”

 Persistent Drunk Drivers are usually people who offend with very high BACs.
 Or they are repeatedly drunken drivers.
 Before the state will will reinstate their licenses they must do two things.
 One is to complete an alcohol and drug education and treatment program.
-The other is that they must pay for a vehicle ignition interlock device for at least two years.
+The other is that they must pay for a vehicle IID for at least two years.

 However, these punishments do not apply for refusing to take a field sobriety test.
-These tests very unreliable.
+These are not reliable.
 Indeed, 30% of completely sober people fail them.
 Thus, about one of three people with zero BAC (0.00%) fail them!
 And they fail under ideal indoor conditions.

 Lawyers strongly urge drivers not to take them.
 Police often falsely say the law requires it.
 It doesn’t.
 Or they say taking it proves you’re innocent.
 But that’s backward.
 It’s the state that has to prove you’re guilty!
 Police may make promises, threats, or become angry.
 That’s because you won’t give them the evidence they need.

 While investigating, police can legally lie.
-So don’t be a sucker.
+So don’t fall for it.
 Lawyers say to remain calm and politely refuse.
-And to do so as often as necessary.
+And to do so as often as needed.